flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 .. caution:: This guide is under active development.

 All ROS-based FlytAPIs begin with a fixed namespace.
-Use :ref:`Get Namespace<get_namespace>` to find out its value.
+Use :ref:`Get Namespace<get_namespace_onboard>` to find out its value.
 One must replace <namespace> in all the following APIs with the previously obtained value.

 .. _get_namespace_onboard: